WileTheCoyote/CSCI-4830/Feeding-Indicator-Project/README.md

-    Green - Dog is happy 		- "Has just recently been fed" Orange - Dog is hungry 		- "Has not been fed for 12 hours" Red - Dog is Starving 		- " Has not been fed for 24 hours"
+    Green - Dog is happy 		- "Has just recently been fed" Orange - Dog is hungry 		- "Has not been fed for 12 hours" Red - Dog is Starving 		- "Has not been fed for 24 hours"

 **Possible Extra Features:**